• Skip to main content

 • In the video, I’m using a regular pie pan.
 If you are using this recipe, you will need to use TWO pie pans.
 Yes, two flans!

-• I recommend using a deep cake pan or a ramekin.
+• I recommend using a deep 8-inch cake pan or a ramekin.

-• Nowadays, they have flan molds and flan double broiler sets that make it easier to unmold.
+• Or use a flan mold or a flan double broiler set that make it easier to unmold this staple dessert.

 👩🏼🍳 Pro Tip